White-throated bee-eater

-The white-throated bee-eater (Merops albicollis) is a near passerine bird in the bee-eater family, Meropidae.
-It breeds in semi-desert along the southern edge of the Sahara, Africa.
+The white-throated bee-eater (Merops albicollis) is a species of bee-eater that breeds in semi-desert along the southern edge of the Sahara.
 The white-throated bee-eater is migratory, wintering in a completely different habitat in the equatorial rain forests of Africa from southern Senegal to Uganda.

 Description

 This species, like other bee-eaters, is a richly coloured, slender bird.
 It is predominantly green, but its face and throat are white with a black crown, eye stripe, and neckband.
 The underparts are pale green shading to blue on the breast.
 The eye is red and the beak is black.

 The white-throated bee-eater can reach a length of 19–21 cm, excluding the two very elongated central tail feathers, which can exceed an additional length of 12 cm.
 They weigh between 20 and 28 grams.
 Sexes are alike, except that the male has longer tail feathers.
 The call is similar to European bee-eater.